 *Update: If you’re in Texas, should you file your trade secrets claim in federal court to avoid a motion to dismiss under the TCPA?
 No, that’s not really a factor anymore, because the legislature amended the statute to carve out trade secrets claims.
 See Shrinkage: TX Legislature and 5th Circuit Cut the TCPA Down to Size.

 Zach Wolfe is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
-Follow @zachwolfelaw on Instagram to keep up with his latest shenanigans.
+Thomson Reuters named him a 2020 Texas Super Lawyer® for Business Litigation.
 Mrs. zachwolfelaw does the cool graphics.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.